nickcam/FlareClusterLayer/README.md

 You would probably also need to remove the reference to the index.d.ts from typings at the top of the file, and just include the required typings file however your project does.

 In the SceneView I used an external renderer to do the custom drawing...I think this is the way to go - but my webgl knowledge is non existent so to draw the flares I used an svg element that moves around depending on the cluster selected and just add svg nodes to that.
-It seems to work fine, but anyone with some webgl skills is welcome to fix that up so it's all in the webgl render pipeline.
+It works fine, but anyone with some webgl skills is welcome to fix that up so it's all in the webgl render pipeline.